-- (1) The States may by Regulations - (a) make provision for the application of this Law or of any amendment of this Law; - (b) make transitional provisions and savings in respect of the commencement of this Law or in respect of the commencement of any amendment of this Law.

-- (2) Regulations under paragraph (1) may revive expired rights in intellectual property, with or without modification. - (3) If Regulations made under paragraph (2) come into force on a day before notice has been published, as required by Article 3 of the Official Publications (Jersey) Law 196034, the Regulations shall not operate so as to - - (a) affect, in a manner prejudicial to any person (other than the States) the rights of that person existing before the date the notice is published; or - (b) impose liabilities on any person (other than the States) in respect of anything done or omitted to be done before the date the notice is published.
+- (1) The States may by Regulations - (a) make provision for the application of this Law or of any amendment of this Law: - (b) make transitional provisions and savings in respect of the commencement of this Law or in respect of the commencement of any amendment of this Law. - (2) Regulations under paragraph (1) may revive expired rights in intellectual property, with or without modification. - (3) If Regulations made under paragraph (2) come into force before they have been published, as required by Article 16 of the Legislation (Jersey) Law 2021, the Regulations do not - (a) affect, in a manner prejudicial to any person (other than the States) the rights of that person existing before they are published; or - (b) impose liabilities on any person (other than the States) in respect of anything done or omitted to be done before they are published.39